 Fig. 8.
-Provincial George II solid oak dressing table with both cabriole and club legs, c.
-1745.
+Provincial George II solid oak dressing table with both cabriole and club legs, circa 1745.

 Early lowboy carcases relied on pegged-down tops to close the box structure and to provide rigidity around the drawer openings.
-This worked to a point as long as the top remained flat, but if the top warped and became too concave, it could interfere with the smooth functioning of one or more drawers.
+This worked to a point as long as the top remained flat, but if the top warped or cupped, it could interfere with the smooth functioning of one or more drawers.

 To alleviate any issues arising from tops potentially cupping, drawer sides and backs were made somewhat lower in height than the drawer fronts but even so, shallow aprons being the sole jointed connection between the front legs was less than optimal.
 One solution was to make an integral front panel and cut the drawer openings into it.
 While this added immense rigidity to the whole, it wasn’t the most economic use of raw materials.

 Around 1720 a more cost-effective method of producing an adequately stiff carcase was achieved with the general adoption of a rail between the drawers and the top which was dovetailed into the top of each front leg.
 Separate vertical drawer divisions were then added between the rail and apron.